Statistical inference for rough volatility: Minimax Theory: Introduction

-As explained, the popularity of rough volatility models comes from their ability to remarkably mimic the behaviour of data.
-Now that these models are well admitted, we can take a step back and consider a rigorous statistical analysis taking Model \eqref{roughvol1} as a postulate.
-From the point of view of a statistician, the intriguing question is then obviously that of the inference of the parameter $H$.
-Can we estimate it and with which accuracy?
-Said differently, we want to know how well we can distinguish between two values of $H$ and therefore overcome the latent nature of the volatility and the noise in its estimation.\\
+Beyond the popularity of rough volatility models due to their remarkable ability to mimic data, the domain is certainly mature enough to take a step back with a view towards a mathematically sound statistical inference program.
+This is the topic of the paper.
+We undertake the rigorous statistical analysis of Model \eqref{roughvol1}, taken as a postulate or prototype of a rough volatility model.
+The intriguing question is obviously how well can one estimate $H$ from discrete historical data, if $H$ can be estimated at all!
+How does the postulate of a small $H$ impact a generic inference program?
+Put differently, how well can we distinguish between two values of $H$ and therefore overcome the latent nature of the volatility and the noise in its estimation?\\

-Thorough investigations related to these questions can notably be found in \cite{bolko2020GMM,fukasawa2019asymptotically}.
-In \cite{fukasawa2019asymptotically}, the following approximation is considered
+These fundamental questions have partially been addressed in the recent literature.
+In \cite{fukasawa2019asymptotically}, one postulates the approximation

-where $\varepsilon_t$ is an iid Gaussian noise and $\widehat{\sigma^2_t}$ is the quadratic variation computed from high-frequency observations of the log price over the interval $[(t-1)\delta,t\delta)$.
-Taking this approximation for granted, the authors obtain a Whittle estimator of the parameter $H$ and provide its asymptotic theory in a high-frequency asymptotic framework (fixed time interval of observation).
-However, the methodology is tightly related to this approximation, which is unfortunately not accurate enough in our Model \eqref{roughvol1}.
-Another very interesting study is that of \cite{bolko2020GMM}.
-Here the authors place themselves in an ergodic framework and make stationary assumptions to build estimating procedures.
-In our work, we rather consider a high-frequency setting, which makes the nature of the statistical problem quite different.
-Finally, the complementary paper \cite{chong2022statistical} uses a very similar setting as ours but over a slightly different class of models.
-With a practitioner perspective in mind, this paper focuses on the most useful rough volatility models in practice and associated central limit theorems for estimating $H$.
-We rather stay in the prototypical Model \eqref{roughvol1} to address our very natural mathematical statistics question: the optimal rate of convergence for an estimator of the Hurst parameter in the rough volatility paradigm.\\
+where $(\varepsilon_t)$ is a Gaussian white noise and $\widehat{\sigma^2_t}$ is the quadratic variation computed from high-frequency observations of the log-price over the interval $[(t-1)\delta,t\delta)$.
+Taking such an approximation for granted, an estimator of $H$ is obtained by spectral methods and a Whittle estimator is proved to be convergent and to satisfy a central limit theorem in a classical high-frequency framework.
+Unfortunately, the methodology is tightly related to the approximation \eqref{eq: dummy approximation}, which is not accurate enough to apply in Model \eqref{roughvol1}.
+Another interesting study is that of \cite{bolko2020GMM} that requires an ergodic framework and stationary assumptions.
+In the present contribution, we refrain from making such restrictive assumptions.
+Our companion paper \cite{chong2022statistical} considers a similar setting to ours, with a slightly different class of models and a practitioner perspective in mind, focusing on the most useful rough volatility models like rough Heston and obtaining associated central limit theorems for estimating $H$.